The Rock’s infamous Black Dog

 The now non-existent Little Essex Lane, formerly known as Brown Bear Lane, which ran from Lower George Street, up to Gloucester Street and the Black Dog Hotel

 A short, but steep walk up Brown Bear Lane from George Street at The Rocks during the first half of the 19th century, would take you to one of Sydney’s most notorious watering holes – The Black Dog Hotel.
-The long gone pub was described in the Freeman’s Journal in 1900 as a place “where the soldiers and ex-convicts used to meet, and often settle their little differences by the aid of fisticuffs”.

 Blaming the dangerous practice of ‘lambing-down’, the New South Wales coroner warned in 1840 that he had undertaken at least 18 inquests into alcohol related deaths at the Black Dog.
 To make colonial liquor go further publicans around The Rocks were adding dubious ingredients to their casks and bottles.
 Lambing down, as it was known, became infamous, prompting warnings from authorities.